microsoft/quick-authentication/docs/quick-authentication-ios-how-to.md

 [**TODO** Add surname, given name, etc.]

 ## Handling sign out
-In your application, you can connect a button to a method in the ViewController and call signOut [**TODO** be clearer on where to put that code]:
+To allow the user to sign out, in your application, connect a button to a method in the `ViewController` (called `signOut` in the example below) and call `MSQASignIn`'s method `signOutWithCompletionBlock`:
 ```objectivec
 - (IBAction)signOut:(id)sender {
   [_msSignIn